wasp-lang/open-saas/blog/src/content/docs/guides/stripe-testing.md

 ![db studio](/stripe/db-studio.png)

 - Navigate to `localhost:5555` and click on the `users` table.
-You should see `hasPaid`is true and `subscriptionStatus` is `active` for the user that just made the purchase.
+You should see the `subscriptionStatus` is `active` for the user that just made the purchase.

 :::note
 If you want to learn more about how a user's payment status, subscription status, and subscription tier affect a user's priveledges within the app, check out the [User Overview](/general/user-overview) reference.